-At December 31, 2018 and 2017, the Company had receivables past due or deemed uncollectible of \$42,309 and \$34,865, respectively.
+At December 31, 2018 and 2017, the Company had receivables past due or deemed uncollectible of \$42,260 and \$34,865, respectively.

 Of the Company's fee receivables at December 31, 2018 and 2017, \$90,966 and \$80,536, respectively, represented interest-bearing financing receivables.
+In addition, at December 31, 2017, the Company had interest-bearing receivables from Lazard Ltd subsidiaries of \$72.
 Based upon our historical loss experience, the credit quality of the counterparties, and the lack of past due or uncollectible amounts, there was no allowance for doubtful accounts required at those dates related to such receivables.

-The aggregate carrying amount of our non-interest bearing receivables of \$594,568 and \$491,080 at December 31, 2018 and 2017, respectively, approximates fair value.
+The aggregate carrying amount of our non-interest bearing receivables of \$613,342 and \$508,143 at December 31, 2018 and 2017, respectively, approximates fair value.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)